skmohap/skmohap.github.io/README.md

 [(Project Presentation)](https://skmohap.github.io/SalesTrendAnalysis/presentation/)
 [(Project Link)](https://skmohap.github.io/SalesTrendAnalysis/)

-This project mainly is a transactions data of a UK based retailer.
+This project is based on transactions data of a UK based retailer.
 The project aims to find the insights related to the product and customers associated with the retailer.
 Appropriate data visualizations are done to emphasize the insights.
 A Market Basket Analysis is done create a product recommendation based on the products in cart for a customer.